Elliott Investment Management L.P. Disclaimer

 This website may contain forward-looking statements on our current expectations and projections about future events.
 Statements that are predicative in nature, that depend upon or refer to future events or conditions or that include words such as “expects,” “anticipates,” “intends,” “plans,” “believes,” “estimates,” “thinks,” “seeks,” “targets,” “forecasts,” “could” or the negative of such terms or other variations on such terms or comparable terminology.
 Similarly, statements that describe Elliott’s objectives, plans or goals are forward-looking.
 Any forward-looking statements are based on Elliott’s current intent, belief, expectations, estimates and projections.
 These statements are not guarantees of future performance and involve risks, uncertainties, assumptions and other factors that are difficult to predict and that could cause actual results to differ materially.
 These factors include, among other things, (1) general economic and business conditions; (2) new governmental regulations and changes in, or the failure to comply with existing governmental regulation, (3) legislative proposals that impact our industry or the way we do business, (4) competition, and (5) our ability to attract and retain qualified personnel.
 Accordingly, you should not rely upon forward-looking statements as a prediction of actual results and actual results may vary materially from what is expressed in or indicated by the forward-looking statements.

 No representation or warranty is given in respect of the correctness of the information contained herein as at any future date.
 Certain information included in this communication is based on information obtained from third-party sources considered to be reliable.
 Any projections or analysis provided to assist the recipient of this communication in evaluating the matters described herein may be based on subjective assessments and assumptions and may use one among alternative methodologies that produce different results.
 Accordingly, any projections or analysis should not be viewed as factual and should not be relied upon as an accurate prediction of future results.
-In addition, this website may contain performance and other data.
 Past performance is not indicative of future performance.

 This website contains hyperlinks to websites operated by Elliott and other parties.
 Elliott does not control the content or accuracy of information on third-party websites and does not otherwise endorse the material placed on such sites.